Official press release

 Bates is a leading private, highly selective, residential college devoted to undergraduate study in the traditional disciplines of the liberal arts and sciences as well as in emerging interdisciplinary programs.
 Bates’ campus is in Lewiston, Maine, and its academic activities reach worldwide.

-Founded in 1855 by abolitionists who believed strongly in freedom, civil rights and the importance of a higher education for all who could benefit from it, the college has always admitted students without regard to race, religion, national origin or gender and was the first coeducational college in New England.
+Founded in 1855, the college has always admitted students without regard to race, religion, national origin or gender and was the first coeducational college in New England.
 Bates continues its commitment to access and inclusivity today with an average financial aid grant of $35,000.

 Bates offers bachelor of arts or bachelor of science degree to an enrollment of approximately 2,000 students from all over the United States and more than 60 other countries.
 With a student-faculty ratio of 10-to-1 and a commitment to supporting scholar-teachers of highest distinction, the college’s educational community challenges and supports students as they reach toward their full intellectual potential.